bul-bbx/Hnaftafl-Tafl/README.md

 21.01.2025 17:16 | Did the latest debugging and fixed some logical bugs.
 The project runs good.

 21.01.2025 20:15 | Edited some checks that i missed.

+04.02.2025 18:26 | Made some Last second check-ups and found some bug which i fixed.